Avoid these 7 newborn baby schedule mistakes to help keep baby happy and well-rested. Includes free printable with top 6 baby sleep tips.

 Keeping the daytime eating and sleeping schedule on track will help prevent those painful nights pacing the halls.

 We tried to keep her on west coast time, though we did keep her up a bit later than her normal bedtime.
-My concern about the disruption to her sleep schedule melted away as she happily went with the flow.
+Even with the disruption to her sleep schedule, she happily went with the flow.